pupilfirst/wd101-scripts/05-how-to-use-canvas/05-animating-with-images/README.md

 Now that we have a way to change the path of the image that we draw, we need to think about how we're going to draw these images one by one.

-The simplest way that occurs to me is to simply call this chunk of code, with a delay.
+The simplest way that occurs to me is to simply call this chunk of code, repeatedly, with a delay.
 However, I can immediately see a problem with that.
 Here, we're loading an image and then drawing it.
-This means that once one image is loaded an drawn, we'll need to wait until the next image is loaded before it can be drawn.
+This means that once one image is loaded and drawn, we'll need to wait until the next image is loaded before it can be drawn.

 If we're loading these images over the internet, that will make it difficult to make the interval, or delay between drawing each image a constant value.